If you’re looking for information on how to respond to being critiqued, either online or in person, read this.

 This is how I handle critique suggestions.

 The crits I receive are mostly developmental, with a few reader responses and some word choice stuff as it pertains to clarifying plot and character development.
-I strictly tell people not to do line editing or copy editing critiques, though I’ve handled those too in two of the short stories I’ve published.
+I strictly tell people to avoid doing line editing or copy editing critiques, though I’ve handled those too in two of the short stories I’ve published.

 I don’t have my whole novel written before I start sending chunks out for critique.
 In fact, I usually don’t have more than a 6000 word ‘pad’ (and sometimes not even that).
 When my critique partners give me critiques, the first thing I do is thank them.
 On Scribophile, that means leaving a brief “thank you” on their profiles’ walls and clicking some adjective markers at the bottom, such as “like.”
 Please thank your crit partners.
 To fail to do so is rude.